cmhopehill/cmhopehill/README.md

 - 👋 Hi, I’m @cmhopehill
 - 👀 I’m interested in Coding for Good, Data Science, and Sports Analytics.
-- 🌱 I’m currently learning Data Science at General Assembly
+- 🌱 I recently earned a Data Science Certificate from General Assembly
 - 💞️ I’m looking to collaborate on projects that have a positive impact and aim to improve our world.
 - 📫 How to reach me cmhopehill@gmail.com
 - 📫 Feel free to reach out at linkedin/cmhopehill as well